All Products

 Important

-The values of metrics that are related to messaging transactions per second (TPS), API calls for messaging, and message volume are calculated based on a normal message whose size is 4 KB.
-When you calculate metric values for large messages and advance-featured messages, multiples are used.
-For more information, see Computing specifications.
+The values of metrics related to messaging transactions per second (TPS), messaging API calls, or message volume are calculated based on a normal message with a size of 4 KB.
+Multipliers are applied for messages that are larger than the base size or that use advanced features.
+For more information about the calculation rules, see Calculation Specifications.

 Field